Tone of Voice: Brand Guidelines, Examples

 “A recipe for success. ˮ

-Keeping in mind that it’s a cookware brand, their motto subtly gives a hint of what they are offering.
+Keeping in mind that it’s a cookware brand, its motto subtly gives a hint of what they are offering.

 A recipe for success may address many things that have Nothing to do with actual food.